An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Abstract

 \section{Abstract}

 Fine-tuning is an important step in adapting foundation models such as large language models to downstream tasks.
 To make this step more accessible to users with limited computational budgets, it is crucial to develop fine-tuning methods that are memory and computationally efficient.
-Sparse Fine-tuning (SFT) and Low-rank adaptation (LoRA) are two frameworks that have emerged for addressing this problem and have been adopted widely in practice.
-In this work, we develop a new SFT framework, based on ideas from neural network pruning.
+Sparse Fine-tuning (SpFT) and Low-rank adaptation (LoRA) are two frameworks that have emerged for addressing this problem and have been adopted widely in practice.
+In this work, we develop a new SpFT framework, based on ideas from neural network pruning.
 At a high level, we first identify "important" neurons/nodes using feature importance metrics from network pruning (specifically, we use the structural pruning method), and then perform fine-tuning by restricting to weights involving these neurons.
-Using experiments on common language tasks, we demonstrate that our method significantly improves the memory efficiency of SFT without increasing training time complexity and implementation complexity, while achieving accuracy comparable to state-of-the-art methods such as LoRA and its variants.
+Experiments on common language tasks show our method improves SpFT’s memory efficiency by 20–50\% while matching the accuracy of state-of-the-art methods like LoRA's variants.